 Commons offer several advantages—they're the only spells you can use when playing pauper format, and they tend to be much cheaper in price, letting you build decks on a budget.
 But with thousands of spells available, which reign supreme?
 Here are Magic's 50 best common* spells perfect for commander and pauper!

-*Some of today's cards are common in some sets but uncommon or rare in others.
+*Some cards are common in some sets but uncommon or rare in others.

 CMC (Converted Mana Cost): 1